 All said and done, the Columbia Bugaboo II pant make a solid choice for the budget-minded skier looking for waterproof pants at an economy price.

 Nice, modern, clean aesthetic means you’ll look like a pro right out of the gate.
 Just don’t take a digger under the lift.
 Light insulation, coming in at 40g, is made of 3M Thinsulate which we should have come to expect as it’s the industry standard.

-These pants include a layer of waterproofing so you may find them to get hotter faster than non-waterproof pants.
+Just keep in mind may find them to get hotter faster than non-waterproof pants.
 This is for the best, however, as it is balanced by a relatively lightweight insulation and thigh zippers for good ventilation if you get too warm.

-Of the three pants on our list, the Freedom pants are the only to offer an inner thigh zip for ventilation.
+Other than the Arcteryx Sabre pants, the Troublemaker’s are the only ones to offer an inner thigh zip for ventilation.
 This is an important feature in my mind.

 Featuring reinforced inner-boot patches (called Scuff patched by Spyder) you won’t have to worry about destroying your pants during hardcore skiing.

 The absolutely necessary integrated boot gaiters are standard fare on the Troublemaker pants and will keep snow out!

 One of my favorite additional features is the cargo pocket.
 Stash a couple granola bars in there are have a quick power-up before you hit the trees!

 I have always been a fan of Burton outdoor wear.
 They are usually fairly priced and good quality.
 These ski pants are no exception.

 There is a slimmer fit model as well if you want all the features but not the baggier snowboard look and fit.